belcurv/medium/modular_js_2.md

 }());
 ```

-The above module picks a random name from the `names` array and crafts a greeting depending on the current time.
+The above module crafts a custom greeting with a random name from the `names` array, and a message that depends on the current time.
 Add a new `<script>` tag to `index.html` for the new greeting module.
-And include it in `app.js`:
+And include a call to the module's public `init()` method in `app.js`:

 ```javascript
 /* /src/js/app.js */